LEoPart-project/leopart/README.md

-## LEoPART -- FEniCS functionality for scattered particle advection and projecion
+## DolfinParticles -- FEniCS functionality for scattered particle advection and projecion

 Main purpose of this library is to advect and project scattered particle data onto a mesh in a (locally) conservative manner.
 By making use of a combination of a finite element mesh and